 Over several decades, many theories behind the disappearances have been postulated.
 Aliens from outer space (UFOs), human error, Atlantis, sea monsters, freak localized storms, time warps, reverse gravity fields, wormholes, black holes, magnetic anomalies, waterspouts, ghosts from slaves thrown overboard, and underwater eruptions of methane gas from the ocean floor.
 No theory or combination of theories has ever been proven.

 The Bermuda Triangle moved into the mainstream culture through thousands of books, news stories, magazine articles, television shows, science fiction movies, documentaries, and blogs.

-Links to the most recent news, major works, and disappearances are just a click away.
+Bermuda Triangle links to recent and historical news, major works, the paranormal, and disappearances are just a click away.
 Click on the names below to learn about the following:

 Have a story idea on the Bermuda Triangle or a paranormal event in the Devil's Triangle for us?
 Would you like to write for us?

 Send us a message and let us know what you are thinking about.